 answered on May 16, 2021

 A Washington attorney could advise best, but your question remains open for two weeks, and those court papers your fiancé was handed could have relatively short deadlines by which a response is due.
 There could be a number of reasons for the court case, one being that someone made fraudulent...
 Read more »

 answered on Nov 5, 2020

 Only a Washington attorney could advise about statutes of limitations, but your question remains open for two weeks.
 That's a long time in any jurisdiction.
 Statutes of limitations are governed by state law and can vary by the cause of action - and you posted across several categories.
 As a...
 Read more »

 I'm trying to apply for SSDI and the judge needs some proof of the dental malpractice to prove mercury and other toxic compounds that seeped into my system causing neurological issues today.
 The case information dissapeared when bank foreclosed on my home instead of the home next door in 2011...
 Read more »

 I went to my arrangement and asked the judge if the court we were in recognized the constitution and she stated "yes".
 I then asked "under which jurisdiction did the Court Plan to charge me under".
-And she blatantly said "I can't tell you that, you need to get a public defender".
-To which I stated...
+And she blatantly said "I can't tell you that, you need to get a public...
 Read more »